-At worst, continue through to a stream (8.0 miles), where the trail is very easy to find by conducting a north-south sweep in the forest.
-This is the first of many consecutive stream crossings leading to Bob Creek.
+At worst, continue through to a stream (8.0 miles), where the trail is easy to find by conducting a north-south sweep.
+Anticipate many stream crossings beyond this point en route to Bob Creek.

-The trail enters a large grassy meadow (8.3 miles) and vanishes once again between ribbon-marked entry points.
-Keep an intuitive heading and do another N-S sweep once back in the forest - the trail is easier to find beyond the meadow.
+The trail enters a large grassy meadow (8.3 miles) and vanishes once again between ribbon-marked entry points (it's clearer once back in the forest).

 The trail moves steadily to creek crossings at 8.55, 9.05, 9.7, 9.95, 10.1, and 10.5 miles.